 - Presence of Data Backup Protocols.
 This factor is also extremely important for the day-to-day safety of your website’s files; your web host should be able to answer any questions about how they’ll handle issues like server or hard disk failure, bugs, or breaches of security, as these losses are costly and tedious at best—and irreparable and dangerous at worst.
 Look for regular data backup service included in the package

 - Exceptional Customer Service.
 The last great element to consider is the human element.
-For e-commerce or small-to-medium companies that heavily depend on their web visibility to drive profits, web hosting is a big deal.
+For e-commerce or small-to-medium companies that heavily depend on their web visibility to drive profits, e-commerce web hosting & Solution is a big deal.
 If this is your sector, then we totally understand that the investment may give you the jitters.
 That’s why it’s right to look for services that offer ready chat support 24/7, and have an active, engaging online presence.
 The idea that someone is there on the other end of your screen, who can understand the more complicated aspects of the web, and can help you out at any time contributes much to steady and confident business operations.

 All in all, the success of a web hosting deal will depend on quite a number of factors: value for money, storage capacity, and level of service and length of time that you’ll be availing of the service, and so on.
 But the most important part of the equation is you, your website, and what your foreseeable goals are for the future.
 Make it matter, and good luck on securing the best hosting deal!